Z4rkal/Astroweight-Calculator/README.md

 This is a simple web app that calculates what something would weigh on the selected planet

+Clone this app from github with `git clone git@github.com:Z4rkal/Astroweight-calculator.git`

-To run this, make sure Node and npm are installed and then run:
+To run this, make sure npm is installed and then run:

-1: npm install
+1: `npm install`

-2: npm test or npm start
+2: `npm start`